phfsantos/cordova-plugin-smaato/README.md

 });
 ```

-Or, show the banner Ad in some other way:
+Or, show a banner Ad in some other way:

 ```javascript
 // or, show a default banner at top